NathyVZM/chicks-gold-be-assessment/README.md

 npm run dev
 ```

-Make an HTTP Request using the HTTP Client of preference (e.g.: Postman, Insomnia) to the URL `http://localhost:3000` with the following body structure (`json`) to get the solution to the Water Jug Riddle:
+Make an HTTP Request using the API Client of preference (e.g.: Postman, Insomnia) to the URL `http://localhost:3000` with the following body structure (`json`) to get the solution to the Water Jug Riddle:

 ```json
 {